dmlaziuk/dmlaziuk.github.io/_posts/2018-01-17-webdevday-meetup.md

 * Production version runs with test contents
 * Dump pages indexed by robots
 * No web analytics added to production
-* Site doesn't added to Google/Yandex search console
+* Site not added to Google/Yandex search console
 * Developing on Production version of site
-* No backup
+* No backups

 ## Links